Antivirals and nMABs for non-hospitalised COVID-19 patients: coverage report

 The code and data for this report can be found in the OpenSAFELY antibody-and-antiviral-deployment repository.
 The accompanying manuscript is published in BMJ Medicine doi:10.1136/bmjmed-2022-000276.

 Update: The release date of this report can be found at the top.
-Our report is updated regularly.
-If you rely on a more recent update for your own reporting or analysis please contact to let us know.
+If you have any questions about this report please contact team@opensafely.org.

 Introduction

-With the recent roll-out of nMABs and antivirals, there is an urgent need assess the coverage of these new treatments amongst these patients, such as factors of relevance in determining nMAB and antiviral treatment and the impact of nMAB and antiviral treatment in the community and hospital settings.
+With the roll-out of nMABs and antivirals, there is a need to assess the coverage of these new treatments amongst these patients, such as factors of relevance in determining nMAB and antiviral treatment and the impact of nMAB and antiviral treatment in the community and hospital settings.

 Using the OpenSAFELY platform we have developed and delivered a rapid, near real-time data-monitoring framework for the roll-out of antivirals and nMABs in England that can deliver detailed coverage reports in fine-grained clinical and demographic risk groups, using publicly auditable methods, using linked but pseudonymised patient-level NHS data in a highly secure Trusted Research Environment.